Getting Started

 library to read the environment variables from the runtime rather than hard-coding them during the build process.

-import { resolveSdkOptions } from '@vue-storefront/next';
+import { resolveSdkOptions } from "@vue-storefront/next";

-import { env } from 'next-runtime-env';
+import { env } from "next-runtime-env";

 export function getSdkOptions() {

-const apiUrl = env('NEXT_PUBLIC_ALOKAI_MIDDLEWARE_API_URL') ?? '';
+const apiUrl = env("NEXT_PUBLIC_ALOKAI_MIDDLEWARE_API_URL") ?? "";

-const ssrApiUrl = env('NEXT_PUBLIC_ALOKAI_MIDDLEWARE_SSR_API_URL');
+const ssrApiUrl = env("NEXT_PUBLIC_ALOKAI_MIDDLEWARE_SSR_API_URL");

-const cdnCacheBustingId = env('NEXT_PUBLIC_ALOKAI_MIDDLEWARE_CDN_CACHE_BUSTING_ID') ?? 'no-cache-busting-id-set';
+const cdnCacheBustingId =

-const isMultiStoreEnabled = env('NEXT_PUBLIC_ALOKAI_MULTISTORE_ENABLED') === 'true';
+const isMultiStoreEnabled =

 if (!apiUrl) {

-throw new Error('NEXT_PUBLIC_ALOKAI_MIDDLEWARE_API_URL is required to run the app');
+"NEXT_PUBLIC_ALOKAI_MIDDLEWARE_API_URL is required to run the app"

 }